Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Related Work

 \section{Related Work}

 \textbf{Hypergraph Neural Networks.} Inspired by the success of graph neural networks (GNNs) \citep{kipf2017semisupervised, wu2020comprehensive, wu2022graph}, hypergraph neural networks (HGNNs) have been proposed for modeling complex higher-order relations \citep{kim2024survey, duta2023sheaf}.
 HyperGNN \citep{feng2019hypergraph, gao2022hgnn+} and HCHA \citep{bai2021hypergraph} define hypergraph convolution based on the clique expansion graph.
 HyperGCN \citep{yadati2019hypergcn} reduces the clique expansion graph into an incomplete graph with mediators.
-To directly utilize higher-order structures, HNHN \citep{dong2020hnhn} and HyperSAGE \citep{arya2020hypersage, arya2024adaptive} model the convolution layer as a two-stage message passing process, where messages are first aggregated from nodes to edges and then back to nodes.
-UniGNN~\citep{huang2021unignn} and AllSet~\citep{chien2022you} show that most existing HGNNs can be represented in this two-stage message passing framework.
+To directly utilize higher-order structures, HNHN \citep{dong2020hnhn} and HyperSAGE \citep{arya2020hypersage, arya2024adaptive} model the convolution layer as a message passing process with two aggregation stages.
+UniGNN \citep{huang2021unignn} provides a general framework for extending GNNs to hypergraphs.
+AllSet~\citep{chien2022you} implements the aggregation functions in message passing as universal invariant functions.
 HDS$^{ode}$ improves message passing by modeling it as an ODE-based dynamic system \citep{yan2024hypergraph}.
 Recent research explores edge-dependent message passing, where edge-dependent node messages are extracted before feeding them into the aggregation process \citep{aponte2022hypergraph, wang2023equivariant, telyatnikov2023hypergraph}.
-While these methods focus on node-level or edge-level tasks, like node classification \citep{liu2024hypergraph, zou2024unig, benko2024hypermagnet}, node regression \citep{yi2020hypergraph, shang2024mshyper}, and edge prediction \citep{chen2023teasing, behrouz2023cat, liu2022multi}, the ENC problem remains less explored. \citet{choe2023classification} are the first to explore the ENC problem and propose WHATsNet, a solution based on edge-dependent message passing.
-Different from our method, WHATsNet employs an aggregation after the equivariant operator to produce a single node or edge representation, which still follows the single-output design.
-Message passing has become the dominant framework for HGNN research, but it cannot effectively address the ENC problem as it suffers from the three limitations discussed in the introduction.
+LEGCN \citep{yang2022semi} and MultiSetMixer \citep{telyatnikov2023hypergraph} have multiple representations for a single node.
+However, these two methods model interactions as an invariant function, which only produces the same propagating messages for different node-edge pairs.
+This invariance design, as shown in Section~\ref{sec:exp_ablation_study}, is insufficient to capture the edge-specific features for ENC.
+While most existing methods focus on node-level or edge-level tasks \citep{liu2024hypergraph, benko2024hypermagnet, chen2023teasing, behrouz2023cat} and applications \citep{yang2024behavior, wei2022dynamic, shu2024llm, cao2024hypergraph}, the ENC task remains less explored. \citet{choe2023classification} explore the ENC task and propose WHATsNet, the state-of-the-art solution based on message passing.
+Different from our method, it employs an aggregation after the equivariant operator to produce a single node or edge representation.
+While message passing has become a dominant framework for addressing various hypergraph-related tasks \cite{kim2024survey}, its single node and edge representation design suffers from the limitations of entangled edge-specific features and non-adaptive representation sizes when applied to ENC.